 - Soren in Fire Emblem: Path Of Radiance.
 When his facade even slightly pulls back, Ike notices.
 Thanks to Ike's willingness to listen, he's mostly feeling better in the sequel, although there are still some loose ends to tie up (namely, that Ike couldn't remember their first encounter).

-- Shinji from Lux-Pain who talks to everyone in a very snarky manner.
+- Shinji who talks to everyone in a very snarky manner.
 While he's always getting yelled at or even beaten by constantly saying what he thinks, he manages to tell Atsuki why he prefers to be a Jerkass than be a kind person that he is capable of.
 Wanting to be a surgeon was his dream but the idea of getting someone killed and being held responsible has made him put a wall between people to avoid someone from asking about his issues.
-And let's not get started with his parents...
+He was also neglected by his parents.

 - Morrigan, resident Lady of Black Magic from Dragon Age: Origins, who uses the facade of a sultry ice queen to hide her extreme awkwardness from being raised in an isolated environment by a Humanoid Abomination.